JoshuaPasciuto/scheduleBuilder-fullcalendar/README.md

  For use on the COVID-19, S.I.P.
 Sanity journey for JourneyLabs Inc.
  Using the MIT License

- For addition use and testing, open 'workingBuild.html'
+ For addition use and testing, open 'index.html' and select with build you would like to test
+ NOTE: Schedule Updater is still under construction

 Includes
 ---------------------------------------------------